rowanmanning/rowanmanning.com/content/posts/2020-11-16-yeehaw/index.md

   5. If I'm not enjoying working on a project any more, I **just stop**

-I'm sure mine isn't a comprehensive list of ways to manage side projects, I'm really interested in hearing yours.
+I'm sure mine isn't a comprehensive list of ways to manage side projects, I'm interested to hear yours.
 Tweet me about it below, or share your own tips.
 Also, [go and try out Yeehaw](https://github.com/rowanmanning/yeehaw#readme)!